 In most cases, access to the spine is established by using a series of dilators that split the muscle to create a working portal.
 The size of this portal will vary depending on the surgeon and the specific spine surgery being performed.
 Using these techniques, however, spine surgery access portals can now be as small as 1.2 centimeters (about a half an inch).

 When the spine needs to have screws and rods inserted to hold it in position (called instrumentation), this can also be performed through small incisions with the assistance of intra-operative X-rays, CT scans or robotic guidance.

-Most spinal fusion patients stay in the hospital for 3 to 5 days and are standing within two days.
-Children and teens can usually return to school in 4 to 6 weeks, begin low-impact exercise at three months, and full activity at six months.
+Most spinal fusion patients stay in the hospital for three to five days and are standing within two days.
+Children and teens can usually return to school in four to six weeks, begin low-impact exercise at three months, and full activity at six months.
 The complete healing process may take 6 to 12 months.

-Get more detailed information about scoliosis by reading the articles below, or find the best scoliosis doctor or surgeon for you or your child based on location, insurance and condition.
+Get more detailed information about scoliosis by exploring the articles and other content below, or find the best scoliosis doctor at HSS for you or your child, based on your location, insurance and particular condition.

 Read detailed accounts of surgical and nonsurgical treatments for scoliosis.

 This content is written for an audience of doctors, nurses and physical therapists but may also be of interest to some patients.